yext/answers-search-ui/README.md

   showCount: true,
   // Optional, execute a new search whenever a filter selection changes
   searchOnChange: false,
-  // Optional, show a reset button per filter group
+  // Optional, show a reset button per filter group, this will only display if searchOnChange is false
   resetFilter: false,
   // Optional, the label to use for the reset button above
   resetFilterLabel: 'reset',